 Reliability Centered Maintenance (RCM) is the most proven proactive approach for developing maintenance programs from scratch.
-It is a logical process that can be used during the design stage of an asset’s life cycle or later, after the asset has entered service.
-It uses the knowledge we have of how things fail, how those matter in your operation, and walks us through a decision process to arrive at logical decisions for individual asset failure management policies.
-The intent is to avoid or minimize the consequences of failures.
-One of the great strengths of RCM is that it does not require failures to have occurred in order to generate data for analysis – it anticipates the most likely failure modes and deals with them and their consequences before the fact.
+It is a logical process that asks seven seemingly easy to answer questions.
+It uses our knowledge of how things fail, how those matter in your operation, and walks us through a decision process to arrive at sound and defensible failure management policies.
+RCM avoids or minimizes the consequences of failures.
+One of the great strengths of RCM is that it does not require failures to have occurred in order to generate data for analysis – it anticipates the most likely failure modes and deals with them before you suffer the consequences.

 Root Cause Failure Analysis (RCFA) is entirely reactive to failures that have already occurred.
 RCFA is a method of performing a sort of “post mortem” to determine what caused any particular failure.
 The intent is to eliminate the “root cause”, that being the identifiable cause that you can manage in some practical way.
 Because you do it after the failure has occurred it generates excellent results, but you don’t want to consider it for developing a whole new maintenance program.